 A crystal clear thumbnail of each Chrome OS Client screen can be viewed by the Control in a single view.

-The Client’s screen can be discreetly monitored (Watch Mode) or remote controlled in real time (Share Mode).
+The Client’s screen can be discreetly monitored (Watch Mode)

 For real-time instruction or demonstrations, the Chrome OS Client can be shown the Control (Windows or Mac) screen – in a browser tab, or in full screen mode.